MarianBastiurea/happycoding/README.md

    * Find HCF of two numbers
    * Find LCM of two numbers using HCF
    * Find LCM of two numbers
+   * Convert a decimal number to a binary number using the function
+   * Convert a decimal number to octal number
 3. Arrays
    * Find all unique elements in array
    * Store elements in array